Of the North

 The next day, after a long sleep that was too short, Æschild began the arduous process of putting things away and settling back in.
 The tent, purchased for this war and the most period-looking she could find in her price range, had to be put away properly so she could use it again, next year, or whenever she went to another camping event.
 Her garb, muddy and stained, in some places frayed, needed washing and mending. Æschild smiled, unpacking the gritty folded smocks and cyrtels, at the thought of hanging it up on her clothesline to dry.
 The neighbours would have questions, indeed!

-While the heavier items of clothing were in the washing machine, she looked through the pile of mail on the kitchen table.
-As Jane said, most of it was bills, but one envelope was definitely not.
+While those items of clothing which could be machine-washed were in the machine, she looked through the pile of mail on the kitchen table.
+As Katie said, most of it was bills, but one was definitely not.
 It was a small, cream-coloured envelope with no return address, addressed in large handwriting and black ink to “Lady Æschild”.

 “Pretty,” she said just as the washing machine finished and rang for her.
 She caught the ring up and hurried into her bedroom to put it in her jewelry box, unwilling to have anything else lying around waiting for her to take care of it.